vip306/IDS-Module1-alt3-New/chapter7.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:e572c8806a
-## 6. Combining functions
+## 6. Combining functions (1)

-You are becoming pretty good at this, so we can become pickier!
-What if we wanted to live only in certain parts of the country and want the murder rate to be below a certain threshold?
-No problem - by combining the data manipulation commands we have learned, you can identify such subsets.
+You are becoming pretty good at this. so now, you can do advanced data selection.

+What if you wanted to live only in certain parts of the country and want the murder rate to be below a certain threshold?

+You can filter out the states that meet both these criteria by combining the data manipulation commands you have learnt in the previous exercises.

+You combine the criteria in the `filter` function using the `&` operator.
+For example, `new_data <- filter(data, condition1 & condition2)` would help you filter the data that meet both 'condition1' and 'condition2'.

 *** =instructions
-* Suppose you want to live in the Northeast or South and want the murder rate to be less than 2.

-* Create a table `my_states` with entries that satisfy both of these conditions.
-How many states are in this table?
+- In a data frame `my_states`, store the filtered states from `murders` dataset with `region` in the "Northeast" or "South" as well as with murder rate less than 2
+- Use `nrow()` function to print the number of states that are in `my_states`
+- Run `my_states` in the console and observe the data frame

 *** =hint
-Use `filter`, the `%in` operator and the `<` sign.
+Use `filter`, the `%in%` operator and the `<` sign.
 The `&` sign can be used to combine two or more conditions.

 *** =pre_exercise_code